colebaril/Mosquito_Monitor/README.md

 # Data

 The City of Brandon and City of Winnipeg publishes their historical data annually on their websites.
 The Manitoba Government does not post any historical trapping data for provincial traps on their website, only the number of *Culex tarsalis* specimens identified.
-If you have any sources of data you wish to contribute, please email me at cole@colebaril.ca.
+If you have any sources of data you wish to contribute, please email me at colebarilca@gmail.com.

 # References